 - In 2020, we hope to expand STEM Circuits to other Chicago-area institutions.

-Registration is now closed.
-If you are interested in joining past the Jan.
-15th deadline, please email us a short introduction, including a description of your interest in STEM mentoring.
+We encourage you to register here for the next STEM Circuits meeting (registration is free).
 If you are interested in joining us at a future STEM Circuits meeting as a speaker or small group discussion leader, please also contact us at email@example.com.

 Proposed monthly discussion topics